December 3: Tomb of Sand by Geetanjali Shree

 11am New York | 9.30pm Delhi | 4pm London

 A deep dive into the prize-winning yet controversial novel, Tomb of Sand by Geetanjali Shree and translated by Daisy Rockwell.
-Amrita Ghosh will be in conversation with the author and the translator followed by an open session where participants will have a chance to ask questions as well.
+Amrita Ghosh is in conversation with the author and the translator followed by an open session where participants have the chance to ask questions.

 About the book

 In northern India, an eighty-year-old woman slips into a deep depression at the death of her husband, then resurfaces to gain a new lease on life.
 Her determination to fly in the face of convention – including striking up a friendship with a hijra person – confuses her bohemian daughter, who is used to thinking of herself as the more 'modern' of the two.

 To her family’s consternation, Ma insists on travelling to Pakistan, simultaneously confronting the unresolved trauma of her teenage experiences of Partition, and re-evaluating what it means to be a mother, a daughter, a woman, a feminist.

 Rather than respond to tragedy with seriousness, Geetanjali Shree's playful tone and exuberant wordplay results in a book that is engaging, funny, and utterly original, at the same time as being an urgent and timely protest against the destructive impact of borders and boundaries, whether between religions, countries, or genders.

 Geetanjali Shree is the author of four novels as well as story collections, and her work has been translated into English, French, German, Serbian and Korean.
 Shree was born in Mainpuri, India, in 1957.
 Tomb of Sand is the first of her books to be published in the UK.
 She has received and been shortlisted for a number of awards and fellowships, and currently lives in New Delhi.